fabienonwork/secondary_screen_with_nomachine/README.md

 Read more at: [https://www.commandlinux.com/man-page/man1/gtf.1.html](https://www.commandlinux.com/man-page/man1/gtf.1.html)

-In my example I used this resolutions `1280 800` and refresh rate`60` `gtf 1280 800 60`
+In my example I used the following resolutions `1280 800` and refresh rate`60` `gtf 1280 800 60`
-and I got this value back
+and I got following values.

     # 1280x800 @ 60.00 Hz (GTF) hsync: 49.68 kHz; pclk: 83.46 MHz
       Modeline "1280x800_60.00"  83.46  1280 1344 1480 1680  800 801 804 828  -HSync +Vsync
-So now we need to add this information for the next step`"1280x800_60.00"  83.46  1280 1344 1480 1680  800 801 804 828  -HSync +Vsync`
+We need this information for the next step`"1280x800_60.00"  83.46  1280 1344 1480 1680  800 801 804 828  -HSync +Vsync`

 We're going to add new mode to xrandr
 `xrandr --newmode "1280x800_60.00"  83.46  1280 1344 1480 1680  800 801 804 828  -HSync +Vsync`

-After having done this we need to attach this to one of our Virtuals we create before to do so please proceed as following.
+Now we're going to attach the resolution to the virtual screen of our choose.
 In my example I am using VIRTUAL1.
 `xrandr --addmode VIRTUAL1 1280x800_60.00`

-So now we're ready to active the Virtual1 and add it in the right side of our current screen.
-This information can be used from xrandr.
+So now we're ready to activate the VIRTUAL1 and add it on the right/left/above/below side of our current screen who is eDP1 (his information I have got from the xrandr command).
+With the flag --mode we are precising what resolution to use.
+Because you can repeat the steps before to add many other resolutions.

+In my case I want to attach resolution 1280 x 800 to my Virtual1 screen and I want it to be on the right Side of my current screen.

 `xrandr --output VIRTUAL1 --mode 1280x800_60.00 --right-of eDP1`

+So with this part you have activated your Screen extension.
+On the next step we're going to connect to them.

+# 2 How to connect with NoMachine to those Screen.

+As already stated in the beginning we can use the Free version to connect from 1 client to 1 server.
+If we would connect from multiple different devices to 1 server then it's recommended to use [NoMachine Enterprise Desktop](https://www.nomachine.com/enterprise-desktop).

+In my case I would like to connect from multiple devices to 1 server so I use NoMachine Enterprise Desktop.

+On the other devices from where I want to start the session I install, Free NoMachine version.
+In my case I use 1 Android device, 1 iPad and 1 Laptop with Linux on it.
+So in total 3 connection to my Laptop.

+From my Clients I connect to my Server and in the NoMachine settings I choose option 'Display' and only show the screen I would like to see on this current Client, and I also go to option 'Input' and tick Show remote mouse Cursor.

+That's all I hope you will enjoy your Screen Virtual extension with NoMachine.